stonewerner/customer-churn-ML/README.md

 Feel free to fork the repository and submit pull requests.
 For major changes, please open an issue first to discuss the proposed changes.

-## 📜 License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

 ## 👥 Contact

-For questions or collaboration opportunities, please reach out to [your-email@domain.com]
+For questions or collaboration opportunities, please reach out to Stone Werner, stonewerner.com

 ## 🔍 Future Improvements